Required Configuration Inputs

 Soil Organic Matter

 Adapt-N recommends using a soil organic matter test that was conducted in the last 3 years.
-Values can be entered as a flat rate for the whole field, individually by zone, or can be submitted spatially using grid- or zone-sampled shapefiles and integrations.
+Values can be entered as a flat rate for the whole field or can be submitted spatially using grid- or zone-sampled shapefiles or imported through integrations.
 In all cases, the % organic matter and sample depth are required.

 -